The Elephant Vanishes: "A Slow Boat to China"

 A Tokyo man recounts his contacts with Chinese people.

-In 1959 or 1960 when the man was still in secondary school, he goes to a "Chinese elementary school" to take a standardize aptitude test.
+In 1959 or 1960 when the man was still in secondary school, he goes to a "Chinese elementary school" to take a standardized aptitude test.
 He remembers having to traverse up a hill to the classroom.
 When the proctor arrives he gives clear test-taking directions before announcing that he is Chinese and teaches at the school.
 He then asks the forty test-takers to respect the desks by not vandalizing them.
 Everyone but the narrator responds "yes" and the proctor tells them to be proud.

 As a nineteen-year-old college student in Tokyo, he meets a similar-aged Chinese woman during a part-time job at a publisher's warehouse; being born in Japan, she has little ties to her ethnic background.
 After their final day on the job, they agree to have dinner together and go to the discotheque.
 After their night of leisure, he mistakenly directs her onto the wrong train.
 Noticing his mistake, he takes the next train to the last station to reunite with her.
 After admitting his mistake and the woman confessing her insecurities, he says that he will call her tomorrow before she takes the next train back home.
 The following morning, he realizes that he threw away the matchbook on which her phone number was written.
 Despite that gaffe, he tries multiple alternatives to obtaining her number but is unsuccessful; he never sees her again.

 As a 28-year-old businessman, the man runs into a Chinese classmate from high school in Aoyama.
 Although they talk for a while in a coffee shop, the man is unable to recall who his colleague is until the line "a lot of water has gone under the bridge" is uttered, a memorable line from their English textbook from high school.
 The colleague then tells him about how he sells encyclopedias to Chinese families in Tokyo.
 Wanting for information about the infobooks, he gives his business card to the colleague before they go their separate ways.

 The story ends with the narrator reminiscing on his idiosyncratic relationship with Chinese people.